Leonard Fournette*, RB, LSU

 Alvin Kamara*, RB, Tennessee

 Height: 5-10.
 Weight: 214.
 Arm: 32.75.
 Hand: 9.25.
 40 Time: 4.56.
 Projected Round (2017): 1-2.
-3/18/17: Kamara is a lot like Jamaal Charles as a runner in that both are fast slashers who are built well with some power.
+4/25/17: Kamara is a lot like Jamaal Charles as a runner in that both are fast slashers who are built well with some power.
 Additionally, Kamara is a phenomenal receiver with great hands and route-running to also be used as a slot receiver.
 He also is a dynamic returner on punts and kickoffs.
+Teams have concerns about Kamara being able to handle a heavy work load in the NFL and think he might be best in a platoon situation where he doesn't have to be a bell-cow back who takes on 20-30 carries per game.

 Kamara took on a lot of the third-down duties with blocking and receiving for Tennessee.
 In 2016, the redshirt junior averaged 5.8 yards per carry for 596 yards and nine scores.
 He also caught 40 passes for 392 yards and four scores.